Sky Bandits (1986 film): Production

 The film was directed by Zoran Perisic, a Yugoslavian who moved to the UK when he was 15.
 He moved into special effects and did the flying work on Superman (1978).
 He was known in the industry as "the man who made Superman fly".

-Perisic learned how to speak English by watching films at a cinema at Huddersfield and later said "I suppose you could say the Western scene in Gunbus is kind of a Western hommage to Huddersfield".
+Perisic learned how to speak English by watching films at a cinema in Huddersfield and later said "I suppose you could say the Western scene in Gunbus is kind of a Western hommage to Huddersfield".

 The film claimed to be the biggest wholly independent movie made in Britain in 1985, with a reported budget of £13 million.
 The film took eight years and three million dollars to get into production.
 It was produced by American Rick Herland, whose previous film Steppenwolf took seven years to go into production.

 Perisic came on board the project in 1982 to work on its effects.
 Brian G. Hutton was meant to direct.
 However a few weeks before filming was to start Hutton pulled out.
 Herland said, "He [Hutton] wasn't prepared to bet with us unless the money was on the table.
 And since we didn't have the money from the City Institutions to make the movie until a week before filming you can see there was a problem.
 Zoran had been on the film for so long and always wanted to direct, it just seemed perfectly logical then to let him do so."

 The film was shot at Pinewood Studios.